-Ah, summer — it’s the best of times (beach fun, cute clothes, fresh produce) and the worst of times (sunburns, veggie-induced bloat).
-Bloated bellies can take an extra toll during the summer, when people are naturally more active.
+Ah, the holidays — it’s the best of times (family fun, falling snow, cozy sweaters) and the worst of times (frostbite, holiday cookie bloat).
+Bloated bellies can take an extra toll during the winter, when people are spending more time cozied up indoors.
 It’s the worst time to experience the feeling of internal pressure and physical discomfort that often comes with bloat.
 Most of us just want a fast hack to get rid of it.

 Reduce salt intake